GTANAKA-LAB/Memristor-Network-Reservoir/ECG/README.md

   ### Step.1
   Download the ECG200 dataset from ([UEA & UCR Time Series Classification Repository](https://timeseriesclassification.com/description.php?Dataset=ECG200)).
   Put the downloaded folder ```ECG200``` in the folder  ```data```.
-  The masked ECG data are obtained by the following command:
+  The masked ECG data are obtained with the following command:
   ```
   > main
   ```